a1309820/ps-vols-and-pods/readme.md

 # Readme

+I have updated this with startup and delete scripts and linked to GCP.

+Forked from Nigel Poulton ( [@nigelpoulton](https://twitter.com/nigelpoulton) ) from his k8s course on Kubernetes for Developers: Integrating Volumes and Using Multi-container Pods

 This repo contains all the YAML and other config files for my **Kubernetes for Developers: Integrating Volumes and Using Multi-container Pods** course.

 The files are provided as-is, and I do not guarantee they're free from vulnerabilities.